-The superintendent is in immediate charge of the park, with offices in the administrative center, 3 miles from the Rim Village.
+Crater Lake National Park is administered by the National Park Service of the Department of the Interior.
+A superintendent is in immediate charge of the park, with offices in the administrative center, 3 miles from the Rim Village.
 All communications regarding the park should be addressed to the Superintendent, Crater Lake National Park, Crater Lake, Oreg., during the summer months, and to Box 672, Medford, Oreg., from October to June.

-Help Us Protect This Park
+Help Us Protect This Park.

 The park regulations are designed for the protection of the natural features and for the comfort and convenience of visitors.
 For your own welfare, as well as a valued aid in park administration, we solicit your indulgent, careful observance.
+Park rangers will help and advise visitors, as well as enforce regulations.
+When in doubt, ask a ranger.

 The following synopsis is for the guidance of visitors.

 FIRES.-Light carefully and only in designated campgrounds.
 Extinguish completely before leaving camp, even for temporary absence.
 Do not guess your fire is out-KNOW IT.
 One spark may start a forest fire, destroy the beauty of the park, and endanger many lives.
-Throwing burning matetials from car windows constitutes a fire threat and is unlawful in most western States.
+Throwing burning materials from car windows constitutes a fire threat and is unlawful in most western States.